10 Types of Data Analytics Charts + Data Visualization Examples

 There are two common types of cohort tables:

-• Time-based Cohort Tables: It groups customers by specific time frames (like the month they made their first purchase) and lists their performance across multiple periods of time (days, weeks, months.)
-It can be useful for comparing, for example, onboarding completion between users who signed up before and after a specific update.
+• Time-based Cohort Tables: It groups customers by specific time frames (like the month they made their first purchase) and lists their performance across multiple periods (days, weeks, months.)
+It can be useful for comparing, for example, onboarding completion rate between users who signed up before and after a specific update.

 • Behavioral Cohort Tables: It groups customers based on an action performed during a specific frame (users who completed primary onboarding the last month) and correlates it with other behavioral data such as engagement, retention, or conversions.
 This way, you can come up with personalized product strategies for cohorts that seem to be disengaged.